ros2/design/articles/ros2_dds_security.md

 ### Security files for each domain participant

 As stated earlier, the DDS-Security plugins require a set of security files (e.g. keys, governance and permissions files, etc.) per domain participant.
-Domain participants map to a specific instance of a context in ROS 2, so each context requires a set of these files.
+Domain participants map to a process in ROS 2, so each process requires a set of these files.
 RCL supports being pointed at a directory containing security files in two different ways:

 - Directory tree of all security files.